 Vancouver is an incredible Clematis series, and these three varieties carry the largest blooms in the series.
 In fact, Morning Mist's flowers can bloom up to 10" across!
 The Vancouver series Clematis flowers are a favorite among collectors and often difficult to find in the US.
 They are bred to be free flowering, but the modern, compact habits make it possible to feature them in container gardening.
 Clematis 'Morning Mist', 'Daybreak', 'Danielle'

-Garden Glory Clematis Collection is in the YELLOW pruning category.
-It blooms best on old wood, but it can also bloom on new wood.
+In our EZ Pruning Guide, this variety is in the YELLOW pruning category.
+It blooms best on old vine.
 Use caution when pruning to retain healthy stems from last season for best flowering.
-See our EZ Pruning Guide for more information.

 Clematis 'Morning Mist', 'Daybreak', 'Danielle'

 Flowering Date:Blooms in late spring with a second flush in fall.

 Planting Instructions:YELLOW group vining clematis (potted, dormant or bareroot) should be planted 2-4" deeper than the current crown.
 This means you will plant roots,crown and come of the stem under the soil.

 Winter Care:Apply a winter mulch around the base of the plant, especially in colder climates.
 Remove the mulch in early spring before growth starts.